-- Amends independent study program and school closure statutes to provide schools and families with high-quality alternative options to in-person learning when necessary. - Extends the existing moratorium on the approval of new non-classroom based charter schools to 2026. - Changes the multi-year nature of LCFF Supplemental and Concentration fund tracking. - Expands the list of allowable exemptions from the basic skills proficiency test, would specify that the minimum requirements for a preliminary single or multiple subject teaching credential include verification of subject matter competence, and provides alternative assessment authority to the CTC. - Allows local educational agencies to administer standards-aligned assessments in place of the California Assessment of Student Performance and Progress summative assessments in the 2020-21 school year, and receive an apportionment at the rate approved by the State Board of Education. - Makes numerous technical changes to Education Code, including short-term pandemic flexibilities.
+- Amends independent study program and school closure statutes to provide schools and families with high-quality alternative options to in-person learning when necessary. - Extends the existing moratorium on the approval of new non-classroom based charter schools to 2026. - Changes the multi-year nature of LCFF Supplemental and Concentration fund tracking. - Requires LEAs to confirm that all high school seniors complete a FAFSA or California Dream Act Application beginning in 2022-23, with student protections and LEA support. - Expands the list of allowable exemptions from the basic skills proficiency test, would specify that the minimum requirements for a preliminary single or multiple subject teaching credential include verification of subject matter competence, and provides alternative assessment authority to the CTC. - Allows local educational agencies to administer standards-aligned assessments in place of the California Assessment of Student Performance and Progress summative assessments in the 2020-21 school year, and receive an apportionment at the rate approved by the State Board of Education.

+Makes numerous technical changes to Education Code, including short-term pandemic flexibilities.